 Through these reports, scientists found that the new strains were not equipped to adapting naturally to their environment as the original strains.
 That’s why farmers replicated the ideal environment synthetically using chemicals to help the strains produce high yields.

 2. Adverse Effects on The Environment

-While the Green Revolution contributed to environmental well-being in some ways, it has adverse effects as well.
+While the Green Revolution contributed to environmental well-being in some ways, it also has adverse effects.
 For example, fertilizers, pesticides, and other chemical compounds released into the air increased pollution.

 Similarly, when these chemicals flow into water bodies, they contaminate them and have harmful effects on sea life.

 See Related: Important Pros and Cons of LED Lightings